LukeHeuser/notes/Java/java_basics.md

 System.out.println(s);
 ```

-The `Ternary Operator` is a way to replace an `if statement` if you want a balue back based on a condition.
+The `Ternary Operator` is a way to replace an `if statement` if you want a value back based on a condition.